When Sprinklers Took Down the Network

 Infrastructure Doesn't Stop at the Rack

-The fix was straightforward: weatherproof the junction box, adjust the sprinkler zone.
+The fix was straightforward: get the cover replaced and the wiring protected.
 The lesson was not.

 Nobody puts "landscaping schedule" in a root cause analysis template.
 But infrastructure runs through places that have nothing to do with IT.
 Junction boxes on exterior walls.
 Cable paths that cross irrigation zones.
 Facilities decisions made by property managers who have never heard of a T1 and have no reason to care.